"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Preliminaries

-As mentioned in Section~\ref{Introduction}, this paper presents estimates on the solutions $\psi$ of the integral equation problem~\eqref{eq:tdie_sl}, including results for certain classes of trapping obstacles (cf. the first paragraph of Section~\ref{Introduction}).
-Our analysis is based on consideration of the respective frequency-domain counterparts of problems~\ref{eq:w_eq} and~\ref{eq:tdie_sl}, namely, for each frequency $\omega$, the Helmholtz equation with wavenumber $\kappa(\omega)=\omega/c$ and the frequency domain integral equation
+As indicated above, this paper presents time-decay estimates on the solutions $\psi$ of the integral equation problem~\eqref{eq:tdie_sl}, including results for certain classes of trapping obstacles.
+Our analysis is based on consideration of frequency-domain counterparts of problems~\eqref{eq:w_eq} and~\eqref{eq:tdie_sl}.
+On one hand, the frequency-domain counterpart of~\eqref{eq:w_eq} a given frequency $\omega$ is the Dirichlet problem for the Helmholtz equation with wavenumber $\kappa = \kappa(\omega)=\omega/c$,